 To apply for federal student aid and state grants, students must complete the Free Application for Federal Student Aid (FAFSA) each year.
 Students may need to complete a renewal FAFSA for future payment periods that were not covered by the original application.
 To remain eligible for federal and state student aid, students must maintain satisfactory academic progress.

 Students receiving federal student aid should review the Satisfactory Academic Progress policies.

-Many students who apply for financial aid must complete a verification process to confirm FAFSA information.
+Many students who apply for financial aid may be required to complete a verification process to confirm FAFSA information.
 If your file is verified, you will need to provide additional documentation.
 The Financial Aid Office will notify you in writing which documents and information you need to provide.
 You must complete all documentation prior to receiving any disbursements.
 The Financial Aid Office might be able to make retroactive disbursements for payment periods already completed in some cases, but this is not guaranteed.
-Students are required to submit a valid ISIR while they are in school and must complete verification within 90 days of leaving school or September 1 of the following award year, whichever comes first.
-If a student does not complete verification, the student forfeits financial aid for the award year.
+You are required to submit a valid ISIR while you are in school and must complete verification within 90 days of leaving school or September 1 of the following award year, whichever comes first.
+If you do not complete verification, you forfeit financial aid for the award year.

 Once the Financial Aid Office has received all required paperwork to determine eligibility, they will give you an Award Notification, which will show how much you are eligible to receive.
 It will also tell you the period of time which each disbursement will cover, also known as a payment period.
 The payment period is an estimate of how long it will take you to complete the clock hours that each disbursement covers.
 Please note that you must complete all required seat hours and coursework associated with the hours for each payment period before you move on to the next payment period.
 If you do not complete all the clock hours in the payment period, you may have to repay a portion of your financial aid.